martiserra99/canvas-user-interface-docs/docs/1.how-to-use/3.create-types/9.events/2.events/events.md

 title: Events
 ---

-Now that you understand everything about signals, you are ready to understand how to create events.

 To create the events that the element type has to respond to, you have to use the `.events.set(name, func)` method of the element type, like so:

 ```javascript